qchenevier/MBA_memoire/doc/reaction_organization.md

 We can see how GE has shifted its business model: GE is still producing the same type of asset (even if they are improved by digitalization) which are physical goods, but it has changed the type of rights it is selling: GE is not uniquely a Producer, it is also a Landlord.
 Being a Landlord of the physical goods it produces is a way for GE to gather more easily usage data and to feedback the improvement of its physical goods products.

-##### Value lies in low marginal cost of Information: Production & Distributions costs are running towards zero
+#### Low marginal costs economics: Production & Distributions marginal costs are running towards zero

 The fact that Information can be duplicated infinitely and freely enables low marginal cost economics: past the initial investment, the production & distribution cost tend towards zero.
 Global flows of products & services are more and more digital.